serenagrl/ansible-kubernetes/README.md

       ansible_hostname: "{{ lab_name }}-cp3"
       ansible_host: 192.168.0.206
 ```
+> [!TIP]
-If you do not want the hostnames to be auto-generated, you can manually hard-code them here.
+> If you do not want the hostnames to be auto-generated, you can manually hard-code them here.

 ### Configuring Common VM Settings